-The Financial Conduct Authority (FCA) has announced proposals to allow homeowners whose finances have been affected by COVID-19 to extend their mortgage payment holidays by three months.
+Homeowners whose finances have been affected by COVID-19 can extend their mortgage payment holidays by three months.

 Below, we answer your questions on mortgage holidays and speak to a homeowner who successfully deferred his payments within hours of the policy being launched.

 - Do I qualify for a payment holiday?